Astrophysics (Index)About

 (electricity and magnetism and their interaction)

 Electromagnetism (EM or as an adjective, electromagnetic) refers to electricity and magnetism and their interaction.
-Electromagnetic theory describes their behavior, and electromagnetic radiation (EMR) is visible light and similar radiations, the term making clear their relation to electricity and magnetism.
+Electromagnetic theory describes their behavior, and electromagnetic radiation (EMR) is visible light and similar radiations, the term making clear they have a relation with electricity and magnetism.

 (physics,magnetism)